maryamkamaruddin/Inventory-Tracking-Dashboard/README.md

 - Metrics and Calculations
 Several calculations are key to the dashboard :
-  - Stock Cover : Calculated based on stock quantities and average forecasted sales.
+  - Stock Cover : Calculated using current stock quantities and average forecasted sales to estimate how long inventory will last.
   - Expiry Buckets : Products are categorized by expiration dates, indicating stocks expiring within different time frames ( within 6 months, 6-12 months, more than 12 months).
-  - Reorder Metrics : Conditions for determining when the stock is low and required replenishment, involving checks on forecast metrics and stock levels.
+  - Reorder Metrics : Logic to flag low-stock items and calculate reorder quantities based on forecast demand and available stock.
   - Forecasts : DAX measures such as Fcst M+1, Fcst M+2, Fcst M+3 are created for dynamic future sales forecasting based on existing inventory data.
 Error handling with IF statements is implemented to account for scenarios where forecasts are absent.

 - Charting and Visualization
-  - Visual elements such as bar charts for sales forecasts and pie charts are created for stock value distribution by expiry buckets.
-The data behind these charts gets organized in a separated sheet which are consists of pivot table 2, pivot table 3 and pivot table 4.
+  - The dashboard includes multiple visual elements:
+      - Bar chart showing forecasted demand by month
+      - Pie chart showing stock quantity distribution by product category
+      - Pie chart showing stock distribution by expiry bucket
+  - The pivot tables supporting these visuals are organized in a separate worksheet to maintain a clean and structured dashboard layout.

 - Finalization and Formatting
-  - The summary shapes are added in the dashboard.
-The dashboard then is beautified with formatting options, aligning data, borders, and coloring to create an appealing report.
-Conditional formatting is added to highlight reorder flags and data labels are managed for clarity.
-The charts and shapes are aligned correctly to ensure a clean presentation.
+  - The dashboard was finalized by adding KPI summary cards, conditional formatting, and clear data labels.
+Formatting techniques such as alignment, borders, color coding, and visual hierarchy were applied to improve readability and presentation quality.
+Reorder flags were highlighted to draw attention to critical inventory items.

 - Interactivity
-  - Slicers are incorporated to filter data dynamically based on categories, significantly enhancing user interaction with the dashboard.
+  - Slicers were added to allow users to dynamically filter the dashboard by product category, enhancing interactivity and usability for different analysis needs.

 Conclusion

-This structured approach outlines key steps in building an inventory tracking dashboard in Microsoft excel, emphasizing the integration, modeling, calculation and visualization phases necessary for effective data reporting.
+This project demonstrates a structured end-to-end approach to building an inventory tracking and decision-support dashboard in Excel, covering data integration, transformation, modeling, calculation, visualization, and interactivity.
+The dashboard provides actionable insights into inventory health, expiry risk, and replenishment requirements.

 Source: https://www.youtube.com/watch?v=F758-wUXznc